QuantumXenon/origins-plus-plus-mod-compatibility/README.md

 ## Origins++ Modded Support

 - This repository holds tags with modded items so that compatibility with certain mods can come included in Origins++.
+This means it no longer has to be downloaded seperately for the included mods to have support.
-- This can also be built as a datapack to be able to add specific items to each tag for your playthrough.
+- This can also be built as a datapack to be able to add other items from other mods to each tag for your playthrough.

 To add support for a new mod either:
 - Submit a [pull request](https://github.com/QuantumXenon/origins-plus-plus-modded-support/pulls) adding items from a mod into the relevant tags (fast response time)